Waiting for God (Red Dwarf)

-"Waiting For God" is the fourth episode from science fiction sitcom Red Dwarf series one.
-It was first broadcast on the British television channel BBC2 on 7 March 1988.
+"Waiting For God" is the fourth episode from science fiction sitcom Red Dwarf series one and was first broadcast on the British television channel BBC2 on 7 March 1988.
 The episode's theme is religion: atheist Rimmer succumbs to a passionate belief in a superrace of aliens with the technology to give him a new body, while Lister reflects on his role as god of the Cat people.

 Written by Rob Grant and Doug Naylor, and directed by Ed Bye, the episode was considered to be one of the weakest from the first series.

-The episode was re-mastered, along with the rest of the first three series, in 1998, to bring the episodes up to a standard suitable for international broadcast.
+The episode was remastered, along with the rest of the first three series, in 1998, to bring the episodes up to a standard suitable for international broadcast.

 Plot

 Holly (Norman Lovett) tracks an unidentified object near to Red Dwarf and brings it aboard.
 When Arnold Rimmer (Chris Barrie) sees it, he quickly believes it to be a stasis capsule carrying a dormant member of an alien race that can give him a new body.
 However, when he leaves it in the observation room and awaits it being cleared of quarantine, Dave Lister (Craig Charles) makes a closer inspection and finds it to be one of the ships' jettisoned garbage pods.
 When Holly admits to him that he didn't say anything about this to Rimmer as a joke, Lister decides to keep quiet as well.
 While leaving Rimmer to carry out fruitless examinations of the pod, Lister becomes curious about Cat (Danny John-Jules) and his sudden disappearances for "investigating", and decides to learn more about his people.

 Lister learns the Cat race lived their lives according to five sacred religious laws (four of which Lister himself would have broken because of his lifestyle), and that Cat's race destroyed itself in holy wars over minor details of their heaven "Fuchal" (based on a misunderstanding of Lister's future plans on Fiji).
 When Cat disappears again, Lister follows him to the ship's cargo hold, whereupon he discovers Cat has been attending to one other survivor – an elderly and blind cat priest.
 Learning that he is dying, Lister overhears him questioning his faith to his race's god "Cloister", and asks Cat to burn his priest's hat.
 Lister opts to prevent this and convinces the priest he lived an admirable life and will soon reach "Fuchal", causing the priest to be joyous on his final day before he dies.
 Returning to the upper decks, Lister joins Rimmer to examine the pod's contents after its quarantine period is over.
 When Rimmer begins to see garbage and doubts what he originally thought, he finally deduces angrily what he was investigating over the episode's closing credits.